-Software teams have been embracing agile project management methodologies for nearly a decade, increasing their speed, collaboration, and ability to respond to market trends.
+Software teams that embrace agile project management methodologies increase their development speed, expand collaboration, and foster the ability to better respond to market trends.

-But what is it, and can it help your software team?
-Here is everything you need to know to get started, or refine, your agile project management practices.
+Here is everything you need to know to get started or refine your agile project management practices.

 Agile project management articles

 Stemming from Toyota's lean manufacturing concept of the 1940s, software development teams have embraced agile methodologies to reduce waste and increase transparency, while quickly addressing their customers' ever-changing needs.
 A stark change from waterfall project management that focuses on "big bang" launches, agile helps software teams collaborate better and innovate faster than ever before.

 Traditional agile project management can be categorized into two frameworks: scrum and kanban.
 While scrum is focused on fixed-length project iterations, kanban is focused on continuous releases.
 Upon completion, the team immediately moves on to the next.